Leo Lastimosa

-Leo Andanar Lastimosa (born September 26, 1964) is a veteran tri-media journalist in Cebu City, Philippines.

-He is a former anchorman for ABS-CBN's regional news program, TV Patrol Central Visayas, the host of current affairs program Arangkada over radio station DYAB, and a columnist in Cebu's newspaper The Freeman.
+Leo Andanar Lastimosa (born September 26, 1964) is a Filipino journalist.
+He was a former anchorman for ABS-CBN's regional television news program TV Patrol Central Visayas, former radio host of the current affairs program Arangkada on radio station DYAB, and columnist for The Freeman and Banat daily newspapers.
+Currently, he livestreams his news commentary in his YouTube channel.

 Early life

-Lastimosa was a son of a farmer and a public school teacher.
-Growing up in Talisay in poverty, he dreamed of becoming a writer.
-In high school, he submitted an unsolicited article to the publisher of The Freeman, a Cebu local daily.
+Lastimosa is the son of a farmer and a public school teacher.
+Growing up in poverty in Talisay, he had a dream of becoming a writer.
+During high school, he decided to submit an unsolicited article to the publisher of The Freeman, a local daily in Cebu.
 His submission was published the next day, an event that encouraged him to pursue a journalistic career.

-He then took up a degree in political science at the University of San Jose-Recoletos.
+He earned a degree in political science at the University of San Jose-Recoletos, through a scholarship from the Ramon Aboitiz Foundation Inc. (RAFI).
+Later, he enrolled at the University of San Carlos College of Law as a scholar (of Wilfredo “Baby” Camomot), but did not proceed to finish.

 Career

-His first stint in professional journalism started in 1985 at DYLA radio station.
+His professional journalism career began in 1985 at DYLA-AM.
 He later moved to another radio station, DYRF.
-At the height of first EDSA revolution, he was involved in the radio's newsroom work.
+During the height of the first EDSA revolution, he played a role in the newsroom operations at the radio station.
 In 1995, he became a news director in the newly-launched radio station, DYAB, and started hosting the regular television program, Banat Visayas, Sulong Mindanao.
 He claimed he had received death threats in the course of his journalistic career.

-Later, he became an anchor for the TV Patrol Central Visayas in 2003 by ABS-CBN 3 Cebu.
-He had also started a column, Arangkada, written in Cebuano language in The Freeman, a local daily newspaper.
+In 2003, he became an anchor for TV Patrol Central Visayas, which aired on ABS-CBN 3 Cebu.
+He also began writing a column called Arangkada in The Freeman, a local daily newspaper, using the Cebuano language.

 Decriminalizing libel

 In 2007, then Cebu Governor Gwendolyn Garcia filed a libel case against Lastimosa.
 The suit alleged that Garcia was the subject of his column entitled Doling Kawatan (Doling the Thief) that was published on The Freeman last June 29, 2007.
 On August 27, 2010, Regional Trial Court Branch 14 Judge Raphael Yrastorza signed a warrant of arrest against Lastimosa, who then posted bail.
 Lastimosa denied that Garcia was the subject of the article.
-On August 30, 2013, the court found Lastimosa guilty, and fined him Php 6,000 and an additional Php 2 million for moral damages.
+On August 30, 2013, the court found Lastimosa guilty, and fined him ₱6,000 and an additional ₱2,000,000 for moral damages.
 He lost his appeal as the Court of Appeals upheld the lower court's decision.
 Attorney Celso Espinosa, his counsel, filed a motion for reconsideration to reverse the ruling of the appellate court.

-His conviction, as well as other similar high-level cases filed against journalists in the country, prompted renewed calls to decriminalize libel in defense of press freedom.
+This libel case, as well as other similar high-level cases filed against journalists in the country, prompted renewed calls to decriminalize libel in defense of press freedom.

+On December 5, 2022, Lastimosa was acquitted of all charges of libel against Garcia by the Supreme Court.